JStewart777/IMS/README.md

 * Or any other business application of your choice
 Requirements:
 Your application should implement at least two end-to-end scenarios:
-• A customer requests to open a new saving account -> account is opened
+* A customer requests to open a new saving account -> account is opened
-• A sales request is received by the sales system -> the request is fulfilled
+* A sales request is received by the sales system -> the request is fulfilled
-• A customer requests membership at the local library -> membership is granted
+* A customer requests membership at the local library -> membership is granted
-• Or any other end-to-end scenario related to your business application
+* Or any other end-to-end scenario related to your business application
-• A request for a new branch of your franchise -> granting the license Your application should use all four of the data types we covered:
+* A request for a new branch of your franchise -> granting the license Your application should use all four of the data types we covered:
-• Arrays
+* Arrays
-• ArrayLists
+* ArrayLists
-• HashMap
+* HashMap
-• HashSets
+* HashSets
 Your application should take advantage of these datatypes considering their strengths and weaknesses for storing specific datasets.
 Your application should:
-• Implement the four principles of object-oriented programming o Inheritance o Polymorphism o Encapsulation o Abstraction
+* Implement the four principles of object-oriented programming
+  1. Inheritance
+  2. Polymorphism
+  3. Encapsulation
+  4. Abstraction
 • Follow an object-oriented programing architecture, using java facilities to implement the above principles.
-Facilities such as: o Classes with accessors and mutators and private and public attributes and methods o Abstract classes and methods o Super classes and sub classes o Method overloading and overriding o Interfaces o Static data and methods
+Facilities such as:
+  1. Classes with accessors and mutators and private and public attributes and methods
+  2. Abstract classes and methods
+  3. Super classes and sub classes
+  4. Method overloading and overriding
+  5. Interfaces
+  6. Static data and methods
 You need to think about different entities in your business problem and use the best OOP architecture to model them.
 For example:
-• In a library, you might have abstract (or super) classes such as book and shelf and rooms and members and classes such as books of different genre or types, shelfts in different sections (display, storage, etc), member groups (based on age, loyalty, etc.), implementing them.
+* In a library, you might have abstract (or super) classes such as book and shelf and rooms and members and classes such as books of different genre or types, shelfts in different sections (display, storage, etc), member groups (based on age, loyalty, etc.), implementing them.
-• In a franchise management system, you might have abstract (or super) classes such as restaurants, employee, supplier, and interfaces such as brand and have classes such as restaurants in different regions, employees in different roles, suppliers of different good groups and etc implementing them.
+* In a franchise management system, you might have abstract (or super) classes such as restaurants, employee, supplier, and interfaces such as brand and have classes such as restaurants in different regions, employees in different roles, suppliers of different good groups and etc implementing them.